Workplace Wellbeing

 There’s a clear connection between the environments and conditions in which people live, health equity, and employee well-being.
 What impact do unmet needs have on your workplace?

-The social determinants of health (SDOH) is a well-established and powerful concept that is a shorthand way of discussing how our environments shape our well-being.
-This term serves as a gateway to understanding our living conditions’ profound impact on health outcomes, quality of life, daily functioning, and exposure to health risks.
+The social determinants of health (SDOH) are a powerful, well-established concept that describes how our environments shape our well-being.
+They profoundly influence health outcomes, quality of life, daily functioning, and exposure to health risks.

 The lived realities of people with unmet needs